Universal Resources for QAOA and Quantum Annealing: Multilayer QAOA studies

 \subsection{Scaling of QAOA resources}

 The problem with the plot in Fig.~\ref{fig_AQCtimeVSQAOAlayers} is that it only reflects the cost of making larger circuits, but not how much the solution ``improves'' with those resources.
 However, in order to make clear statements about the performance of the algorithm, we need to understand the growth of the cost with the solution quality and the problem size.
+From a computational perspective, scaling refers to the relationship between the resource requirements of an algorithm and the growth of the problem size, as well as its impact on performance.

 In quantum annealing, where the focus lies on preparing good ground states, a more canonical plot would be to study the \textit{time-to-solution}, that is, what resources are needed to achieve a fixed overlap with the target state.
 Fortunately, in our study we already have a very general figure of merit---$\beta_\text{high}$, the temperature of the produced states (c.f.
 Fig.~\ref{fig_QAOAbetafits})---which is not a prefixed tolerance, but a property of the algorithm's outcome.